<iframe src="https://www.googletagmanager.com/ns.html?id=GTM-M74D8PB" height="0" width="0" style="display:none;visibility:hidden">

 4. Add an Event, select Okta under your connected Applications, search for User Added to Group event, and select.

 3. Add the Application Action, Okta Read User card.
-Once you add that card, uncheck all the fields under Outputs except for Username and ManagerId (as shown in the diagram below), then click the Save button.
+Once you add that card, uncheck all fields under Outputs except Username and ManagerId (as shown in the diagram below), and click Save.

 4. Drag the ID field from the Okta User section of the Event trigger card: User Added to Group and store it in the ID or Login field of the new card.